kardigen/szjug_nodejs_presentation/Readme.md

 # Presentation goal

 This presentation is addressed to java people.
-I want to extends tour point of view and have a lot of fun :)
+I want to extends your point of view with good dose of fun :)

 # Node.js start